rayariff/Demoblaze-WebAutomation/README.md

 # HOW TO RUN PROJECT

-Here are the steps to run the QE-WEB application:
+Here are the steps to run the Demoblaze-WebAutomation application:

 1. Clone this repository into your local system using the following command: